How AVM Confidence Scoring Works

 The model’s uncertainty is too wide for the lending context.
 The lender requires a physical valuation or declines to lend on the basis of the AVM alone.

-These rules can be further refined by combining confidence tier with loan-to-value ratio, property type, loan purpose, or other risk factors.
-The confidence tier provides the valuation dimension; the lender’s credit policy provides the rest.
+These rules can be further refined by combining the band with loan-to-value ratio, property type, loan purpose, or other risk factors.
+The band provides the valuation dimension; the lender’s credit policy provides the rest.

-This approach is consistent with PRA and EBA guidance, which expects lenders to apply confidence-based acceptance criteria when using AVMs — not to treat all AVM outputs as equally reliable.
+This approach reflects PRA expectations and EU best practice (the EBA’s loan-origination guidelines), under which lenders apply confidence-based acceptance criteria when using AVMs — rather than treating all AVM outputs as equally reliable.

 Confidence is not the same as quality

-A common misconception is that a low-confidence valuation is a “bad” valuation.
+A common misconception is that a Band D valuation is a “bad” valuation.
 This is not the case.
-A Tier 3 valuation from a well-built model is still the best estimate available given the evidence — it simply carries more uncertainty.
+A Band D valuation from a well-built model is still the best estimate available given the evidence — it simply carries more uncertainty, and the band says so.

 The quality of an AVM is measured by aggregate metrics like PE10, MdAPE, and bias.
 These tell you whether the model is well-calibrated overall.
-The confidence tier tells you whether a specific property happens to be in the model’s sweet spot or at the edge of its capabilities.
+The band tells you whether a specific property happens to be in the model’s sweet spot or at the edge of its capabilities.

-An AVM that claims Tier 1 for every property is not better — it is less honest.
+An AVM that claims Band A for every property is not better — it is less honest.
 The whole point of confidence scoring is to differentiate: to flag the valuations where caution is warranted so that users can take appropriate action.
+Our own current backtest carries an empty Band A — published as such, because that is what the data shows.

 Put another way: confidence scoring is the model being transparent about its own limitations on a case-by-case basis.
 That transparency is a feature, not a weakness.